 Living in Cambridge

-The University of Cambridge.
-A history of over 800 years of learning has created a place where the opportunities to learn are prodigious.
+Facilities to support learning are understandably superb, with the whole community benefiting from the heritage and global significance of the University of Cambridge.
+A history of over 800 years of learning has created an environment where the opportunities to learn are prodigious.
 There are museums and galleries, meetings and talks, presentations and debates … so many activities in which you can take part.

 If you want to get a taste of study in the city that represents the heights of academia, CCSS will introduce you to amazing opportunities and encourage you to make the most of them.